PoLyScriber: Integrated Fine-tuning of Extractor and Lyrics Transcriber for Polyphonic Music: Components of PoLyScriber

-To leverage on the acoustic and linguistic knowledge from the pre-trained extractor and transcriber models, the PoLyScriber models are initialized by the respective pre-trained models for training.
-The PoLyScribers are trained to minimize S2S, and CTC losses in the first and second joint training approaches.
-S2S, CTC and extraction losses are jointly optimized in the PoLyScriber-L framework, with an objective function $\mathcal{L}_{\text{PoLyScriber-L}}$,
+To leverage on the acoustic and linguistic knowledge from the pre-trained sRes extractor and transcriber models, PoLyScriber is initialized by the respective pre-trained models for training.
+PoLyScriber is trained to minimize S2S and CTC losses with an objective function $\mathcal{L}_{\text{PoLyScriber}}$,

-During joint-training, the parameters are differentiable and backpropogated all the way to the extractor towards the designed losses.
-At run-time inference, the PoLyScribers directly converts the input polyphonic music to the output lyrical token sequence by passing through the jointly trained network of the extractor and the transcriber.
+During integrated fine-tuning, the parameters are differentiable and backpropogated all the way to the extractor towards the designed losses.
+For the variants of PoLyScriber, PoLyScriber-NoAug shares the same objective function with PoLyScriber, while PoLyScriber-L is holistically optimized by S2S, CTC and extraction losses with an objective function $\mathcal{L}_{\text{PoLyScriber-L}}$,

+At run-time inference, PoLyScriber and its variants directly converts the input polyphonic music to the output lyrical token sequence by passing through the globally trained network of the extractor and the transcriber.